 Each week hundreds of pictures and videos are taken of campers participating in activities and programs at camp.
 These pictures and videos are compiled, and from these pictures a video slideshow is created.
-This slideshow, along with all the compiled photos and videos, can be purchased in the form of a two DVD package at the closing ceremonies for \$10.
-Pre-orders can be made at check-in.
-Note that some weeks these DVD packages may sell out, in which case the purchases will be mailed the following week.
+This slideshow, along with all the compiled photos and videos will be available for downloadable at no charge.
+A link will be shared at the end of each week to view photos and videos from the week.